rahulpr22/Online-grocery-store-delivery-System/README.md

 # Online-grocery-store-delivery-System

 This is an Android application designed for Online Grocery Shopping and Delivery Management system.

 Firebase database is used as part of the application.
+The structure of product node is as follows

 ![Alt text](https://github.com/rahulpr22/Online-grocery-store-delivery-System/blob/master/screenshots/productData%20firebase.PNG?raw=true "Optional Title")